As Prepared for Delivery on August 11, 2021

 Of course, I should emphasize that when I talk to this organization about diversity and inclusion, I’m preaching to the choir because the DCUC has been leading on these issues for a long time, due to the fact that your membership base tends to be so diverse.

-That’s why I was pleased to learn that so many DCUC member executives are taking part in the African-American Credit Union Coalition’s (AACUC) Cross-Cultural Exchange Program (opens new window), which is a very promising pilot program to enhance the dialogue, and more importantly, the follow-through on diversity issues in the credit union industry.
+That’s why I was pleased to learn that so many DCUC member executives are taking part in the African-American Credit Union Coalition’s (AACUC) Cross-Cultural Exchange Program (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , which is a very promising pilot program to enhance the dialogue, and more importantly, the follow-through on diversity issues in the credit union industry.
 I’d like to thank Tony Hernandez, who represents DCUC on the exchange program’s steering committee, for his leadership on the committee.
 I’d also like to thank other members who are on the steering committee.
 Are there any other steering committee members here with us today?

 It’s also my understanding that Renee Sattiewhite, the president and CEO of the AACUC, is with us today.
 Is Renee here?
 Thank you very much for your hard work on these issues, Renee.

 And when we talk about diversity, equity, and inclusion, I also emphasize that we’re not talking simply about race, ethnicity, and gender, though those are critically important.
 I also urge people to think more broadly about diversity and inclusion, especially when it comes to our efforts at increasing financial inclusion in our society.
 Are we doing all we can to help Americans with disabilities or differently abled gain access to the financial system?
 What about older Americans who may need more protection from financial predators?
 What about people in under-served areas, whether rural or urban, who lack ready access to affordable financial services and products?